HowkaCoder/flash_sales/README.md

 In the future, I aim to expand the system by implementing a fully-fledged CI/CD pipeline, adding K8s support for service orchestration, and improving overall system security and scalability.
 Although it’s a basic prototype, it can serve as a starting point for handling large-scale flash sales applications.

----

-This `README.md` explains your project, the technologies you used, future plans, and justifies its current state given your time constraints.